Accelerating Globally Optimal Consensus Maximization in Geometric Vision: ACM-0: 3D-2D Registration

 \subsection{Synthetic Experiments}

 \textbf{Setup.} We present the following synthetic experiments to verify the advantage of ACM-0 over $1$-dimensional plain BnB.
-To generate synthetic image correspondences, we randomly sample $200$ 3D points in the cube $[-1,1]^2 \times [4,8]$, and then generate the correspondences from rays that point to the same 3D point.
+To generate synthetic image correspondences, we randomly sample $200$ 3D points having a distance between $4$ and $8$ to the world frame origin, and then generate the correspondences from rays that point to the same 3D point.
 To add noise, we first extract an orthogonal plane from each bearing vector and add random noise in pixels by assuming a focal length of $800$ for the orthogonal plane.
 The perturbed points in the plane are renormalized to obtain perturbed bearing vectors~\cite{kneip2014opengv}.

 Elements of translation $\mathbf{t}$ and the rotation angles are randomly generated in the interval $[-1,1]$ and $[-\pi/2, \pi/2]$, respectively.
 We furthermore add randomly sampled noise from $[-2,2]$ pixels for the image points, set $0.2$ as the inlier threshold for the algebraic constraint in (\ref{Problem: 1D}), and adopt $10$ as the maximal depth for plain BnB.
 All algorithms are implemented in C++ and repeated $100$ times on different random data to gain stable results.
-The angular error is measured as $| \alpha_{gt} - \alpha_{hat} |$ in degrees, where $\alpha_{gt}$ and $\alpha_{hat}$ are the ground truth and the estimated angle, respectively.
+The angular error is measured as $| \alpha_{gt} - \hat{\alpha} |$ in degrees, where $\alpha_{gt}$ and $\hat{\alpha}$ are the ground truth and the estimated angle, respectively.

-\textbf{Results.} As discussed previously, while plain BnB iteratively branches over intervals in 1 dimension, ACM-0 just directly uses Interval Stabbing, hence the problem (\ref{Problem: 1D}) can be solved much more efficiently.
+\textbf{Results.} As discussed, while plain BnB iteratively branches over intervals in 1 dimension, ACM-0 just directly uses Interval Stabbing, hence problem (\ref{Problem: 1D}) can be solved much more efficiently.
 In the following, we investigate the running time of plain BnB and ACM-0 and validate the performance of Interval Stabbing. \figurename~\ref{fig:1Dtime} shows the mean results of plain BnB and ACM-0 where we vary the outlier ratio from $10\%$ to $90\%$ with a stepsize of $10\%$, and from $91\%$ to $95\%$ with a stepsize of $1\%$. \tablename~\ref{tab:ACM-0iter} presents the average number of iterations of plain BnB in large outlier ratio conditions.

 In general, ACM-0 is consistently faster than plain BnB and enjoys a $200 \times$-$300 \times$ speed-up ratio while leading to similar angular errors.
 More importantly, ACM-0 solves the $1$-dimensional problem globally optimally in real-time, while plain BnB does not attain real-time capabilities.
 More specifically, ACM-0 converges after about $10^{-2}$ sec even in extreme outlier cases (outlier ratio above $80\%$), while plain BnB needs over $1$ sec and more than $10^3$ iterations to complete.
 As furthermore shown in \figurename~\ref{fig:1Derror}, we obtain consistent angular errors with the method of Jiao et al.~\cite{jiao2020globally}.